Blog/Comparison

 Accessibility and Learning Curve

 Incredible is designed to be understandable without a sports science background.
-Your fitness score goes up when you train consistently and down when you do not.
-Your readiness score tells you if you are recovered.
-The CTL/ATL model runs in the background -- you do not need to know what those acronyms mean to benefit from the output.
+Fitness shows how recorded training has built over time, while sleep, vitals, and recorded workouts provide daily context.
+The weighted averages run in the background -- you do not need to know the acronyms to read the output.

 TrainingPeaks assumes a level of knowledge.
 Understanding TSS, IF, NP, CTL, ATL, TSB, FTP, and how they interact requires either a coaching background or significant self-education.
 This is the trade-off of a professional-grade tool: it is powerful but not immediately accessible.
 Many self-coached athletes pay for TrainingPeaks Premium but only use a fraction of its features because the learning curve is steep.